2012 - 2013 Fellows

 Personalized medicine is imaginable, but not truly realized.
 Historically, drug discovery efforts have sought the “blockbuster” drug.
 Nevertheless, mounting evidence suggests that individual response to treatment is anything but ‘one-size-fits-all’.
 A personalized approach to medicine has benefitted from understanding the individual’s genetic make-up (e.g., breast cancer).
 Genomics technology has played a key role in yielding a treasure trove of information unimaginable just five years ago.
 That said, important individual information is carried at the protein level (i.e., Alzheimer’s disease, prostate cancer) and our protein measurement capabilities are severely lacking.
 Slow, labor-intensive, qualitative readouts are the norm.
 To bridge this gap, we propose to radically advance the content and fidelity of protein-level measurements by introducing uniquely-suited multiplexed proteomic technology built on a microsystems/nanomaterials framework.
 Our approach would yield proteomic data suitable for fusion with genetic information, underpinning truly individual medicine.
 Patient costs, insurer costs, and pharmaceutical costs would all potentially benefit.

 Amy E. Herr received her B. S. degree from Caltech and her M.S. and Ph.D. degrees from Stanford in Mechanical Engineering.
 From 2002-2007, Dr. Herr was a Biosystems Research staff member at Sandia National Laboratories (Livermore).
 At UC Berkeley since 2007, Professor Herr’s research focuses on instrumentation innovation to advance quantitation in life sciences and clinical problems – impact spans from tools for fundamental research (cell signaling) to near-patient disease diagnostics.
+Two entrepreneurial ventures have spun out of her research group and have successfully secured seed round funding and are now pursuing product development in University of California incubator facilities.
 Learn more...

-Michel M. Maharbiz is an Associate Professor of Electrical Engineering and Computer Science at UC Berkeley.
-Prior to UC Berkeley, he taught at the University of Michigan.
-He is the co-founder of Tweedle Technologies and has served as vice-president for product development at Quswami.
-Professor Maharbiz’s current research interests include building micro/nano interfaces to cells and organisms and exploring bio-derived fabrication methods.
-His group is also known for developing the world’s first remotely radio-controlled cyborg beetles.
+Michel M. Maharbiz is an Associate Professor of Electrical Engineering and Computer Sciences at UC Berkeley.
+He is the co-founder of Cortera Neurotech, Tweedle Technologies, Microreactor Inc. and has served as vice-president for product development at Quswami.
+Prof. Maharbiz was the recipient of a 2009 NSF Career Award for research into developing microfabricated interfaces for synthetic biology and MIT Tech Review's 2009 TR10 for the development of the world's first radio-controlled flying cyborg insects.
+Professor Maharbiz’s current research interests include building micro/nano interfaces to cells and organismsand exploring bio-derived fabrication methods.
 Learn more...

 Molecular and Cell Biology